 Accountability for a patient's care was assigned to a doctor's office based primarily on which adult primary care doctor the patient saw the most during the measurement year and the year prior.
 Doctors were linked to offices and medical groups using a provider directory developed for Oregon.

 Results for doctors' offices and medical groups may be viewed alphabetically or based on score.
 Unless otherwise specified, results are automatically sorted based on score, from highest to lowest.
-For Heart Disease and Asthma Medication, the order is based on the actual percentage that was used to place doctors' offices and groups into the categories: "Better," "Average," or "Below."
-This percentage is not available on the website.

 In situations where clinics or medical groups are tied on the sort order, they are listed alphabetically.